craftcms/docs/docs/5.x/reference/field-types/table.md

 ### Querying Elements with Table Fields

 Due to the way Table field data is stored (a blob of JSON), [element queries](../../development/element-queries.md) can be challenging to construct.
-Internally, Craft stores each row with keys that are stable across changes to [project config](../../system/project-config.md), and won’t agree with the handles you’ve defined in
+Internally, Craft stores each row with keys that are stable across changes to [project config](../../system/project-config.md), and won’t always agree with the handles you’ve defined in the field’s settings.

 ::: tip
 If you anticipate needing to query by sub-fields, consider using nested entries via the [Matrix](matrix.md) field, instead.
 As a native element type, entries support the full array of element query params required to narrow results by specific fields’ values.